amcaar/try.github.io/_pages/installation.md

 scar log lambda-docker-cowsay -ls 'log-stream-name' -ri request-id
 {% endhighlight %}

-All values are shown in the output when executing `scar log`.
+All values are shown in the output when executing <code>scar log</code>.
 Do not forget to use the single quotes, as indicated in the example, to avoid unwanted shell expansions.

 4. Remove the Lambda function